Skip to content

 What it's like

-• test the program and fix any faults
+• testing the program and fixing any faults you find

-"My love for tech started in high school.
-I had the good luck of having an enthusiastic female teacher who loved the subject and showed me that I had the potential and opportunity to continue in the field."
+"My love of tech started in high school.
+I had the good fortune of having an enthusiastic female teacher who loved the subject and showed me that I had the potential and opportunity to continue in the field."

 Chloe Gallagher